International Workshop on Federated Foundation Models for the Web 2025

 Authorship.
 Submissions are not anonymous, hence authors should list their names and affiliations.

-Submission site: TBA.
+Submission site: https://easychair.org/conferences/?conf=fedfm-www-25.

-For enquiries, please email to the workshop general/program co-chairs.
+For enquiries, please email us at: fedfm-www-25@easychair.org.

 Publications